Currently accepting applications for all positions for summer and fall 2018:

 We hope that medical issues are minimal and the medical officer will be primarily a member of the core deck crew, working both on deck and aloft.
 They will lead the trainee crew members (both youth and adult) in all aspects of shipboard operations.
 Medical Officer must hold a valid EMT license with additional wilderness medical training.
 Full job description here.

-Deckhand: Available starting May 2018
+Deckhand: Available starting Fall 2018

 Deckhands are the core deck crew members working the ship both on deck and aloft.
 They also lead the trainee crew members (both youth and adult) in all aspects of shipboard operations.
 Of the four deckhand positions on board at all times, two are USCG certified Ordinary Seaman, and the other two are unlicensed positions.
 Full job description here